Eschatologue/CM_wiki/docs/class/fighter/spellshot.md

 **Seeking Shot**
 :   When you use this option, you don’t make an attack roll for the attack.
 Instead, choose one creature you have seen in the past minute.
 The arrow flies toward that creature, moving around corners if necessary and ignoring three-quarters cover and half cover.
 If the target is within the weapon’s range and there is a path large enough for the arrow to travel to the target, the target makes a **:d20-save: DEX Save**{.d20}.
 On a failed save, the target takes **3d6 :dmg-force: Force**{.dmg-force} damage, and you learn the target’s current location.
 On a successful save, the target takes half as much damage, and you don’t learn its location.

-    *Using divination magic, you grant your projectile the ability to seek out your target, allowing it to curve and twist its path in search of its prey.*{.cond}
+    *Using divination magic, you grant your projectile the ability to seek out your target, allowing it to curve and twist its path in search of its prey.*{.quote}

 **Shadow Shot**
 :   The target takes an extra **2d6 :dmg-psyc: Psychic**{.dmg-psyc} damage, and it must succeed on a **:d20-save: WIS Save**{.d20} or have the **Blinded**{.cond} condition until the start of your next turn.